-If you can hear noise from outside, it’s likely coming through your windows since sound vibrations pass easily through glass and soundproofing takes a little bit of effort.
-Maybe it’s construction, traffic or sirens but it’s affecting your quality of life.
+People seeking refuge from a noisy world are increasingly soundproofing their windows.
+Here’s why: if you can hear noise from outside, it’s likely coming through your windows since sound vibrations pass easily through glass.
+Also, noise slips in through cracks in drafty windows.
+Maybe you hear construction, traffic or sirens, but it’s affecting your quality of life.
 Relaxing after work isn’t as easy as it should be.
 You find yourself trying to mask the noise with music or just feeling . . . weary.

 Sound reduction involves stopping noise from entering your space.
 If air can get in through the cracks in your windows, so too can noise.
 But soundproofing windows is possible.